Common allergens associated with cats

 A little-known fact that will have you staring at your feline’s paws in wonder is that they can actually gather and spread other allergens like carriers on a secret mission.
 Yup, those adorable little paws might just be tracking in more than just dirt from their litter box.
 And speaking of litter boxes, let’s talk about them for just a sec.
 That innocent-looking sandbox could be a hidden source of allergens as well, especially if it’s filled with fragrant litter that kicks up a scent (and allergy) storm every time it’s used.

-While it is easy to associate a fluffy, shedding cat with allergies, those sans-fur are not off the hook.
-This is because it’s not only the fur that matters, but the saliva too.
+While it’s easy to associate a fluffy, shedding cat with allergies, those sans-fur are not off the hook.
+That’s because it’s not only the fur that matters, but the saliva too.
 Cats are fastidious groomers, and when they engage in their daily spa rituals, they cover their bodies in saliva, which – you guessed it – contains Fel d 1.
 So, when they’re done getting all spick and span, they’ve also inadvertently prepped themselves to be mobile allergy spreaders.

 What’s a cat lover to do?
 Well, before you start brainstorming space-age cat suits or living in a bubble, remember that understanding these common allergens is the first step to peacefully coexisting with our kitty companions without the wheeze and sneeze.
 By identifying the triggers, cat owners can create a proactive plan to mitigate the sniffles and keep the cuddles.
 And isn’t that what it’s all about?